Cluster structures on braid varieties: Demazure weaves and Lusztig cycles

 In our construction, the arrows of the quiver $Q_\fW$, which we discuss momentarily, are determined by considering (local) intersection numbers between cycles on $\fW$.
 Given two cycles $C,C': E(\fW)\to\Z_{\geq0}$ on a weave $\fW$, we now define their intersection number as a sum of local contributions from intersections at the 3-valent and 6-valent vertices and a boundary intersection term.

 \begin{definition}[Local intersection at 3-valent vertex] Let $\fW$ be a Demazure weave, $v\in\fW$ a trivalent vertex, and $C,C': E(\fW)\to\Z_{\geq0}$ two cycles.
-Suppose that $C$ $($resp.~ $C')$ has weights $a_1,a_2$ $($resp.~$b_1,b_2)$ on the incoming edges of a trivalent vertex $v$, and the weight $a'$ $($resp.~$b')$ on the outgoing edge.
+Suppose that $C$ $($resp.~ $C')$ has weights $a_1,a_2$ $($resp.~$b_1,b_2)$ on the top left and top right incoming edges of a trivalent vertex $v$, respectively, and weight $a'$ $($resp.~$b')$ on the outgoing bottom edge.
 By definition, the local intersection number of $C,C'$ at $v$ is

 \end{definition}

 \begin{definition}[Local intersection at 6-valent vertex] Let $\fW$ be a Demazure weave, $v\in\fW$ a hexavalent vertex, and $C,C': E(\fW)\to\Z_{\geq0}$ two cycles.
 Suppose that $C$ $($resp.~$C')$ has weights $a_1,a_2,a_3$ $($resp.~$b_1,b_2,b_3)$ on the incoming edges of a 6-valent vertex $v$, and weights $a'_1,a'_2,a'_3$ $($resp.~$b'_1,b'_2,b'_3)$ on the outgoing edges.
 By definition, the local intersection number of $C,C'$ at $v$ is